We work to inspire activists and campaigners, stand up for vulnerable people across the world, and champion humanitarian work in Jo's memory.

-We have continued to work closely with the UK Department for International Development since 2017 on the development of the Jo Cox Memorial Grants.
+We have continued to work closely with the Foreign, Commonwealth & Development Office (FCDO) since 2017 on the development of the Jo Cox Memorial Grants.
 Through the grants, £10 million of funding will be provided to projects focusing on two areas that Jo was passionate about: women’s empowerment and building resilient communities to combat identity-based violence (IBV).

 - Empowering women: Grants that will empower women to tackle the complex political, social and economic disadvantages they face.